 What do we study?

 Since our research team needs robust surveys to do our research, we also study how to build and improve survey methodology.
-We evaluate current surveys using both quantitative and qualitative methodologies to help researchers elevate the quality of their surveys and ultimately improve education and communication research about culturally controversial science topics.
+We evaluate current surveys using both quantitative and qualitative methodologies to help researchers elevate the quality of their surveys and ultimately improve research on teaching and learning of culturally controversial science topics.

 The Social Perceptions of Science Lab is located at Middle Tennessee State University, in Murfreesboro, Tennessee